Bosnian arrested in Germany in connection with Paris 2015 attacks | DW | 27.06.2019

 A court in Merseberg, Saxony-Anhalt, has ordered him be held in custody as state prosecutors considered his extradition to Belgium.

-On November 13, 2015, Islamic State (IS) gunmen killed a total of 130 people during synchronized attacks on Paris' rock and variety theater hall, its national stadium and several cafes.
+On November 13, 2015, Islamic State (IS) gunmen killed a total of 130 people during synchronized attacks on Paris' rock and variety theater hall, outside its national Stade de France stadium and several cafes.

+Responsibility for those attacks, allegedly coordinated from Brussels, was claimed at the time by IS, then holding swathes of Syria and Iraq.

+Further attacks claimed by IS in the Belgium capital in March 2016 killed 32 people.

 Traced during separate probe